 Who Benefits From A Brow Lift

-Facial analysis is approximately 90 important in minutes.
-In most cases determining balance.
+Facial analysis is approximately 90 minutes.
 The goal of a brow lift is to look natural and refreshed while avoiding an artificial, unnatural and operated “surprised” look.

 Procedure & Recovery

 The surgery is performed in the operating room.
 The procedure takes approximately 90 minutes.
 In most cases we utilize IV sedation or “twilight” sleep anesthesia.
 After the surgery, the patients have a head dressing which is removed the following morning.
 There is no need for drains or tubes.
 The incision lines are placed behind the hairline and the sutures are removed in 7 days.
 In most cases, patients are usually able to return to the public in about 7 to 10 days.
 Most swelling resolves in the first 2 weeks and minimal bruising is sometimes seen.
 The results are long lasting and compare favorably to the older and more invasive techniques.
 Dr. Adler has been performing endoscopic brow lift operations for over 10 years.